NCAS-CMS/cms-website/pages/puma2.md

 * The paths to Rose, cylc and FCM are different on PUMA2 and ARCHER2, but the default versions are the same.
 * The ```um``` user account is now ```um1```.
 * JASMIN can only be accessed by login2.
-* We have cylc-8 on PUMA2.
-You can use the terminal UI.
-You should also be able to use the web GUI with port forwarding.
 * Emacs works.
 * Cylc graph works.
 * Some old files and directories have been archived.
 Let us know if you think we've archived something that is still in use.